-Our Site Leadership Team (SLT), based on faculty and staff input, continues to focus on the same goal areas as last year, however, due to school closures as a result of the COVID-19 pandemic, we will be focusing more on socialemotional learning and development.
+Our Site Leadership Team (SLT), based on faculty and staff input, has shifted our focus to social-emotional learning and development and wellness.
+We are utilizing the Responsive Classroom approach to create the conditions for students to be successful by coupling a strong belief system and practical approaches to build the following four domains: engaging academics, positive community, developmentally responsive teaching, and effective management.
 Our first goal is to utilize social emotional learning to develop and maintain connectivity and positiveness towards school during distance learning.
-While recognizing that the social-emotional wellbeing of our students is at the core of our teaching and learning during these challenging times, we will still continue working on building on writing and math skills targeted last school year.
+While recognizing that the social-emotional well-being of our students is at the core of our teaching and learning during these challenging times, we will still continue working on building on writing and math skills targeted in previous years.
 Our previous School Site Plan focused on communicating through structured and elaborated writing.
 This was based on reviewing writing samples.
-As teachers continue to assess student writing samples remotely, the staff believes it is necessary to review skills previously taught while moving through the current curriculum.
 Writing has been an ongoing focus for Franklin Staff.
 Faculty and staff will continue to keep a close eye on students with special needs and students who are English Language Learners.
 The use of academic language, requiring multiple explanations for answers, and making sure students know why they are learning what they are learning are a few ways faculty will meet the above goals.
 Students who are English Language Learners continue to require more support in this area based on Fastbridge and interim assessment data.
 Tier III interventions are provided before school for those who opt in as well as during the school day with an English Language Interventionist and trained instructional aides.
 Teachers also provide Tier II and III support within the classroom both using integrated and designated ELD instruction.

 The staff and faculty believe that in mathematics, students continue to have the most difficulty with unpacking problems.
 Though there has been progress in mathematics over the years, there is still room for growth.
-As a result, our SLT will also continue focusing on incorporating Cognitively Guided Instructional (CGI) techniques into our math repertoire.
+Collectively, our Teachers will also continue focusing on incorporating Cognitively Guided Instructional (CGI) techniques into our math repertoire.